This is a continuing series on using keycode systems to deliver energy to pay-as-you-go solar home systems in off-grid energy markets.

 And yet, when a user buys a scratch card and types the keycode into this device, even with its full fleet of functional entry keys and beautiful display, all of the authorization and validation logic is in the network data center, running on modern computers and talking to huge databases.

 Here, we see a client typing in a keycode generated by Angaza in order to activate his new solar home system.
-His product happens to be a Sun King Home 60 from Greenlight Planet, one of the off-grid market leaders partnering with Angaza to enable pay-as-you-go product sales.
+His product happens to be a Sun King Home 60 from Greenlight Planet, one of the off-grid solar market leaders partnering with Angaza to enable pay-as-you-go product sales.

 Immediately, we see there are only five buttons on the device.
 What is less visible is the fact that there is no fancy LCD display either.
 The only feedback mechanism are some red and green LEDs capable of blinking.
 There definitely is no radio inside this device; indeed, most of the space inside the casing is occupied by the battery.
 So, not much to work with.
 And yet this humble device, optimized for affordability and durability in off-grid markets, can still validate and determine the value of the keycode entered.